jespen/studioclay/CHECKOUT-FLOW-REFACTORING.md

 - Improved loading and error states
 - Ensures data is saved consistently to both flowStorage and legacy localStorage

+### Step 3: Payment Selection Component

+- Integrated with the centralized data fetcher utility
+- Parallel data loading with Promise.all for improved performance
+- Clear loading and error states with appropriate UI feedback
+- Maintains compatibility with both Swish and invoice payment methods
+- Corrected the flow for Swish payments to properly track payment status
+- Better separation of concerns between payment methods
+- Preserved the complex payment logic while improving data handling

 ### Step 4: Confirmation Component

 - Standardized data retrieval from both flowStorage and fallback sources